viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Now use another 4-terminal quick connector to connect the negative power supply wire from the torso to the step down converter *negative* wire.
 Using a length of 18 gauge wire, connect another terminal in this quick connector to the GND screw terminal on the L298N motor driver to which you previously connected the base motors and pi.
-As with the positive connector, one of the terminals will be left empty.
+As with the positive connector, one of the negative terminals will be left empty.

 Finally, plug the USB-C output from the step down converter to the Raspberry Pi.